Victor Dimukeje

-Victor Dimukeje (born November 18, 1999) is an American football outside linebacker for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Duke, and was drafted by the Cardinals in the sixth round of the 2021 NFL Draft.
+Victor Dimukeje (born November 18, 1999) is a Nigerian professional American football linebacker for the New York Giants of the National Football League (NFL).
+He played college football for the Duke Blue Devils, and was selected by the Cardinals in the sixth round of the 2021 NFL draft.

+Early life

+Dimukeje was born in Lagos, Nigeria and moved to Baltimore, Maryland at the age of 8.

 Professional career

+Arizona Cardinals

-Dimukeje was selected by the Arizona Cardinals in the sixth round (210th overall) of the 2021 NFL Draft.
+Dimukeje was selected by the Arizona Cardinals in the sixth round (210th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Arizona on May 25, 2021.
 He primarily played on special teams as a rookie.

+New York Giants

+On March 18, 2025, Dimukeje signed with the New York Giants.
+On May 8, it was announced that Dimukeje had suffered a torn pectoral muscle during offseason workouts with the team.